yuliu0322/yuliu0322.github.io/_pages/about.md

 ## Beyond Research

 Outside of the laboratory, I enjoy traveling, hiking, photography, watching movies, and exploring different genres of music.
-Photography gives me an opportunity to document landscapes, cultures, and everyday moments while encouraging me to observe the world from different perspectives.
+Photography allows me to document landscapes, cultures, and everyday moments while encouraging me to observe the world from different perspectives.

 These experiences help me maintain curiosity, creativity, and balance, qualities that I also value in scientific research and problem-solving.